What is the Intuit Small Business Employment Index?

 Does the Index reflect Intuit's base of Payroll customers or Intuit's business results for any period?

 No. The percentage changes in employment reflect the conditions of the economy, and do not represent changes in Intuit's base of Payroll customers or Intuit's business results for any period.
-The Small Business Employment Index data is constructed to reflect employment activity in small businesses, after controlling for the changes in the composition of the Intuit Online Payroll customer base.

 Why do you revise the previous month's results?

 As with the Bureau of Labor Statistics data, there may be revisions to the Intuit Index numbers.
 These calculations include re-computing seasonal factors and the moving average process used to obtain the curve, which can change the values for previously reported months.
 Changes to the data also arise from revisions to the government employment data that are used as inputs to the Intuit Index.

 Intuit is the No. 1 payroll provider with 1.2 million customers.
 It provides a range of fast, easy and accurate payroll solutions to meet a variety of small business needs.
 These include do-it-yourself payroll solutions such as Intuit Online Payroll as well as do-it-for-me solutions such as Intuit Full Service Payroll.